 Actor, social justice activist, and social media mega-power

 Monday, May 2, 2016 | 7:30 PM

 With a career spanning five decades, George Takei is known around the world for his role in the acclaimed television series “Star Trek,” in which he played Hikaru Sulu, helmsman of the Starship Enterprise.
 But George Takei’s story goes where few stories have gone before.
-From a childhood spent with his family wrongfully imprisoned in a Japanese Internment Camp during WWII, to becoming one of the country’s leading figures in the fight for social justice, LGBTQ rights, and marriage equality – George Takei remains a powerful voice on issues ranging from politics to pop culture.
-In 2012, Mashable.com named Takei the #1 most-influential person on Facebook, currently with more than 8.6 million likes and over 1.66 million followers on Twitter.
+From a childhood spent with his family wrongfully imprisoned in a United States internment camp during WWII, to becoming one of the country’s leading figures in the fight for social justice, LGBTQ rights, and marriage equality – George Takei remains a powerful voice on issues ranging from politics to pop culture.
+In 2012, Mashable.com named Takei the #1 most-influential person on Facebook, currently with more than 9.7 million likes and over 1.8 million followers on Twitter.
 Currently, Takei hosts the AARP-produced YouTube series “Takei’s Take,” and is the subject of “To Be Takei,” a documentary on his life and career.
-Currently, Takei and Tony Award winner Lea Salonga are developing “Allegiance – A New American Musical,” an epic story of love, family and heroism during the Japanese American internment.
-The production is set to open on Broadway on November 8.
+Takei and Tony recently developed “Allegiance – A New American Musical” for Broadway, an epic story of love, family and heroism during the Japanese American internment.
+After being seen by over 120,000 attendees, the musical, which also starred Tony Award winner Lea Salonga, ended its Broadway run this past February.
 Learn More